ruzickap/action-test/README.md

 ![GitHub Actions status](https://github.com/ruzickap/action-broken-link-checker/workflows/docker%20image%20ci/badge.svg)
 [![Docker Hub Build Status](https://img.shields.io/docker/cloud/build/peru/broken-link-checker.svg)](https://hub.docker.com/r/peru/broken-link-checker)

 This is a GitHub Action to check broken link in your static files or web pages.
 The [muffet](https://github.com/raviqqe/muffet) is used for checking the web pages.

-See the basic GitHub Action example to run periodic check (weekly) if there are broken links on the [google.com](https://google.com)
+See the basic GitHub Action example to run periodic checks (weekly) if there are broken links on the [google.com](https://google.com)
 page: